Help File V2.0

 We do the same thing for your spouse’s family tree as well.
 This way both of you (and your children!) can enjoy this app from a single device.

-Premium subscribers can download additional family members to the device – 4 generations beyond the 6 generations that the free users get!
+Premium subscribers can download additional family members to the device – 3 generations beyond the 6 generations that the free users get!
+In addition, premium subscribers can download one generation of descendants, or the 1st cousins of all direct-line ancestors.

 For each individual in your family tree we collect the following basic information about their lives as stored in FamilySearch: